MUSTAPHA-QA/com.guru99-POM-Framework/README.md

     - BasePage class which encapsulates common methods.
     - LoginPage contains methods to interact with the login page
-    - HomePage ontains methods to interact with the home page
+    - HomePage contains methods to interact with the home page
-    - AddNewCustomerPage contains methods to interact with the page for adding a new customer
+    - AddNewCustomerPage contains methods to interact with adding a new customer page
     - ValidateCustomerRegistrationPage contains methods to validate the registration of a new customer
-    - DeleteCustomerPage contains methods to interact with the page for deleting a customer
+    - DeleteCustomerPage contains methods to interact with deleting a customer page